Program The Ah Capacity

 Now let’s look at this in a real world scenario.
 Your boat has a solar array and it’s early to mid morning.
 The batteries are still in bulk charge mode, and the solar system is just barely able to get them to your Charged Voltage setting of 13.2V.

 Because of the low current supplied by the solar array, due to it being early in the day, all the PV system can muster is 13.2V, and at a current below your Tail Current.
-If the system proceeds like this for longer than the Charged Detection Time, regardless of where you are in the SOC range, the monitor resets to 100% SOC.
+If you’ve dipped below 90% SOC over night & the system proceeds like this for longer than the Charged Detection Time, regardless of where you are in the SOC range, the monitor can actually reset itself to 100% SOC.

 I have been sitting next to batteries 30-40Ah’s known discharged when a battery monitor has reset to 100% SOC.
 I glance over one minute and it is at 85% SOC and the next it has reset to 100% SOC.
 This is simply poor programming and leads to vicious counting errors.